scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 ### *Foldable* in Cats

 Cats' `Foldable` abstracts the two operations `foldLeft` and `foldRight` into a type class.
-Instances of `Foldable` define those two methods and inherit a host of derived methods for free.
+Instances of `Foldable` define these two methods and inherit a host of derived methods for free.

 Cats provides out-of-the-box instances of `Foldable` for a handful of Scala data types:
 `List`, `Vector`, `Stream`, `Option`, and `Map`.
 We can summon instances as usual using `Foldable.apply` and call their implementations of `foldLeft` directly.